BudAzimbud/msteams-azim/PUBLISHING.md

-# Publishing Guide for @boneconsulting/msgraph-calendar
+# Publishing Guide for msteams-azim

 This guide will walk you through publishing your package to NPM.